uplsourav/react-native-cam-gallery/README.md

 # react-native-cam-gallery

 React Native Cam Gallery.
-A React Native module that allows you to select photos & videos from the device library or camera.
+A React Native module that allows you to select photos & videos from the device library & camera.

 <p  align="center">